When is the Farm open?

 Are some Farm animals used for meat?

 Yes.
 Meat from our goats, pigs and sheep is sold once a year.
-It is an important principle of the Farm to practise and demonstrate humane farming and to teach children about where meat comes from.
+It is an important principle of the Farm to practise and demonstrate humane farming and to teach visitors about where meat comes from.

 This is also an important way in which we are becoming more self-sufficient, so that we can continue to keep animals for everyone to enjoy.